jawaluke/Tech-Docs/Node+TypeScript+Nodemon - Config setup/setup.md

-# How to Setup a TypeScript + Node.js Project.
+# How to Setup a TypeScript + Node Project.

 ## Setup a Node Project.
 Create a Directory/folder with project name.